-As for Google.
-The search engine giant shows a special proclivity for quality & inventive content.
+As for Google. the search engine giant shows a special proclivity for quality and inventive content.
 Capitalize on genuine stats, draw on the unique history of your products, and include actual first-hand reviews of your products to make your content appear credible and worth its salt.
 Avoid grammatical and semantic errors as it leaves a bad fragrance in the mouth and makes your content appear shoddy and hastily put together, which doesn’t say much about you as a brand.

 2) Invest Your Efforts in Keyword Research

 Contrary to what people might say, keywords still matter.
 A lot.
 Keywords are the gateway to bring your customers to your brand.
 If you’re able to provide the shortest route to their destination, customers are prone to choosing your path every single time.

 Neil Patel’s guide on seo tips for WordPress website provides a detailed walk-through on how to leverage keyword tools to escalate the rankings of your WordPress website.
 Furthermore, long-tail keywords are still quite effective in getting your website ranked higher in Google search.
 You can use myriad keyword planner tools present online, and since most come at a minimal cost, they are rather easy on the pockets.
 By strategically interspacing keywords across your page, you’ll be able to get your pages ranked better in Google search.